-The impression one takes away from Tuesday night’s Writers & Books Genesee Reading Series was a sense of stillness.
+The impression taken away from Tuesday night’s Writers & Books Genesee Reading Series was a sense of stillness.
 Neither Andrea Weinstein nor Jennifer Grotz, the two featured poets, brought the rumble of dump trucks unloading personal issues.
-More measured, metered and self-reflective, each, in turn, offered a glimpse of themselves through their work.
+More measured, metered and self-reflective, each in turn, offered a glimpse of themselves through their work.

-The Genesee Reading Series is now in its 34th year at Writers & Books, and is held every month on the second Tuesday.
+The Genesee Reading Series is in its 34th year at Writers & Books, held every month on the second Tuesday.